 - Grantor Retained Annuity Trusts

 - Life Insurance Trusts

 - Standby Trusts

 This web site is not designed to provide legal, tax or accounting advice.
 As a service to users, general information is provided.
 Contact your attorney, tax professional or accountant for advice on your specific situation.

 The Heritage Bank Trust Services (non-deposit investment products and services) mentioned on these pages are:

 | Not FDIC Insured | Not Guaranteed by the Bank | Not a Deposit |

 | May Go Down in Value | Not Insured by Any Federal Government Agency |

-If you would like to learn more about our trust services, please contact Clayton Apt, Trust Officer, at 309.681.3891 or complete the form below and we will contact you.
+If you would like to learn more about our trust services contact us at 309.681.3891 or complete the form below.

 Note: Please do no send account information, Social Security numbers or other personal information.